waynegraham/registry.clir.org/_projects/2017-a-fort-and-its-people-colonization-to-statehood-alo.md

 ---
 layout: project
-title: "A Fort and Its People: Colonization to Statehood Along the Kennebec River"
+title: A Fort and Its People: Colonization to Statehood Along the Kennebec River
 ---